 Alternate title/misleading answer: 23andMe counts FIR twice

 Scientists who aren’t familiar with genetic genealogy will be very confused by the above question.
 After all, 50% is the expected amount, or average, that two siblings share.
-People asking this question have likely been trapped inside of an AncestryDNA bubble.

 Here’s the part that people get right, kind of.
 When asked why 23andMe reports an average of 50% between siblings, they answer that 23andMe counts FIR twice.
-While not technically wrong, I find this answer to be very misleading.
+While not technically wrong, I find this answer to be misleading.
 Why?
 Well, FIR is a match on both chromatids of a chromosome, so it’s a double match, i.e. it should be counted twice.
 In fact, in order for a population of full-siblings to have 50% identical by descent (IBD) sharing, on average, which is what geneticists know to be a fact, FIR have to be counted twice.
 When I see someone answer the question with “23andMe counts FIR twice,” I see a lot of other people say that it’s a misleading way to do it and that it over-counts or double-counts.
 But it isn’t misleading; it’s correct.
 The best answer to the original question is that “AncestryDNA counts FIR as if it’s HIR.”
 Not that AncestryDNA ignores FIR, because that wouldn’t be a true statement.

 If for some reason you don’t believe me, consider this Java code I wrote and use daily.
 The following code counts HIR between two individuals.
 I’ve never run this code on full-siblings and gotten an average of anything close to 50%.
 It’s always 37.5%.
 Please note that this code only works on genomes in which the only shared base-pairs are indeed IBD.
 This can be done in simulated data when the farthest back shared ancestors have uniquely labeled DNA (distinct from each other).
 In these genomes, humans don’t share over 99% of their DNA, as it makes it very easy to know the exact amount of IBD sharing between two individuals.

-Anyone with the most basic programming skills will see that there’s no part of the above code that checks if two individuals share FIR, and therefore there’s no way for the code to completely exclude FIR sharing.
+You might be able to tell that there’s no part of the above code that checks if two individuals share FIR, and therefore there’s no way for the code to completely exclude FIR sharing.
 It simply checks every base-pair of the genome and adds a 1 to the count if people match on either their maternal or paternal chromosomes.
 Please note that this code won’t work for relationships in which person 1, via their paternal side, matches the maternal side of person 2, or vice versa.